davenh99/solidpb/README.md

 # solidpb

-A framework for creating progressive webapplications using solidjs and pocketbase
+A framework for creating progressive web applications using solidjs and pocketbase

 After cloning, you can paste in your app name into the following files: